America’s Top 100 Female Gymnasts: Icons Who Shaped the Sport

 • Kelly Garrison introduced three named beam skills.

-• Kaitlin Ohashi captivated the world with joyful viral NCAA floor routines.
+• Kaitlin Ohashi captivated the world with joyful, viral NCAA floor routines.

 • Laurie Hernandez earned Olympic beam silver with theatrical flair.